gameontext/sample-room-golang/README.md

 ## Introduction

+This solution explores microservice architectures via a text adventure game.
+You can learn more about Game On! at [http://game-on.org/](http://game-on.org/).

-This walkthrough will guide you through adding a room to a running Game On! server.
-You will be shown how to setup a container based room that is implemented in the Go programming language.
-This solution takes a microservice approach to adding a room to a running Game On! text adventure game server.
+This walkthrough will guide you through adding a room to a running Game On! microservices application.
+You will be shown how to setup a container-based room that is implemented in the Go programming language.

 ### Installation prerequisites